diffussy69/comfyui-curved_weight_schedule/README.md

   - Set `end_percent` to **1.000**
   - These settings must be correct for the scheduler to work!

+**Issue: Blur not applying or all images look the same** ⭐ NEW
+- **Solution**:
+  - Verify `start_sigma` ≠ `end_sigma` in Curved Blur node
+  - Check that `num_keyframes` matches between Curved Blur and Scheduler
+  - Enable `show_graph` to verify curve is not flat
+  - Look for console warnings about keyframe mismatches

+**Issue: "Keyframe count mismatch" warning** ⭐ NEW
+- **Solution**:
+  - Set identical `num_keyframes` in both Curved Blur and Scheduler nodes
+  - Only the minimum count will be used if they differ
+  - Check console output to see how many keyframes were actually mapped

+**Issue: Blur progression not visible in generation** ⭐ NEW
+- **Solution**:
+  - Ensure Batch Images to Timestep Keyframes node is connected
+  - Verify ControlNet model is tile_controlnet (or compatible tile model)
+  - Check that Apply Advanced ControlNet is using the timestep_kf from the Batch mapper
+  - Try increasing sigma range (e.g., 0.5 to 12.0 instead of 2.0 to 6.0)

 **Issue: Curve going in wrong direction**
 - Solution: The curve shape is correct, but swap your `start_strength` and `end_strength` values
 - Remember: Curve types control SHAPE, not direction